rmey/taxi-simulator-hands-on/README.md

     ![new project in DSX](images/dsx-create-project.png)

-6. _NOTE:_ **In case no Spark is available**
+6. _NOTE:_ **In case no Apache-Spark is available**

-    If you will be informed there is no Spark you have to create a new one
+    If you will be informed there is no Apache-Spark available for your project, you have to create a new one

     ![new spark in DSX 01](images/dsx-create-spark-01.png)

-    Select the lite version and give a name
+    Select the lApache-Spark ite version and give a name like **taxi-simulator-spark**

     ![new spark in DSX 02](images/dsx-create-spark-01.png)